AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 ### Create and manage push notifications

-Adobe Campaign v8 supports both Android and iOS Push Channel.
-To transition existing workflows and deliveries using the Push Channel please connect with your Adobe Campaign Transition Manager.
+Adobe Campaign v8 supports both Android&trade; and iOS Push Channel.
+To transition existing workflows and deliveries that are using the Push Channel, please connect with your Adobe Campaign Transition Manager.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>